-At the Rosemary wing, the applicant proposes a four-story building at the street (approximately 54 feet above mean finish grade).
-At the Columbia wing, the applicant proposes a three-story building at the street (approximately 43 feet above mean finish grade).
+At the W. Rosemary St. wing of the hotel, the applicant proposes a four-story building at the street (approximately 53 feet above mean finish grade).
+At the N. Columbia St. hotel wing, the applicant proposes a three-story building at the street (approximately 42 feet above mean finish grade).
 The total roof height is 65 feet above mean finished grade.
-The increased height will be along portions of the Rosemary and Columbia wings, meeting at the northwest corner of the building, adjacent to the Residential-3 (R-3) zoning districts.
+The increased height will be along portions of the W. Rosemary St. and N. Columbia St. wings, meeting at the northwest corner of the building, adjacent to the Residential-3 (R-3) zoning districts.

-The west and northwest elevations of the hotel are adjacent to the Residential-3 (R-3)

-zoning districts.
-The applicant argues that the Town Center zoning on adjacent blocks allows for heights up to 90 feet.
+The west and northwest elevations of the hotel are adjacent to the Residential-3 (R-3) zoning districts.
+The applicant argues that the Town Center zoning on adjacent blocks, outside of the Northside NCD, allows for heights up to 90 feet.
 The hotel is 65 feet at the street and steps down on the north and north-west corners of the building to create a transition zone between this commercial use and the adjacent residential uses of the Northside neighborhood.
+The applicant has also pushed the building east to allow for the fire lane along the west side of the property, providing greater physical separation between the building and the Northside neighborhood.